S4 Sinta Accredited Based on Ministry of Research, Technology and Higher Education Decree No. 200 / M / KPT / 2020.

-The publication of an article in a peer-reviewed Kapal journal is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed Sains Akaukultur Tropis journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.
+It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

-Department of Naval Architecture Diponegoro University as publisher of Kapal journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Department of Naval Architecture of Universitas Diponegoro and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+Department of Aquaculture, Diponegoro University as the publisher of Sains Akuakultur Tropis journal, takes its duties of guardianship over all stages of publishing extremely seriously, and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
+In addition, the Department of Aquaculture of Universitas Diponegoro and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

 Disclosure and conflicts of interest